 (ii) give the person a copy of any information about the person in the register.

 [Regulation 10 inserted in Gazette 15 Nov 2016 p.
-5059.]
+5059; amended in Gazette 10 Jan 2017 p.
+269.]

 11. Request to delete identifying information

-(1) A person may request the EDPH in writing to cause any identifying information about the person to be deleted from the register.
+(1) A person may request the Chief Health Officer in writing to cause any identifying information about the person to be deleted from the register.

 (2) If a person makes a request under subregulation (1) —

-(a) the EDPH must ensure that the request is complied with as soon as is practicable; and
+(a) the Chief Health Officer must ensure that the request is complied with as soon as is practicable; and

 (b) any information about the person that is not identifying information may be retained in the register.

 [Regulation 11 inserted in Gazette 15 Nov 2016 p.
-5060.]
+5060; amended in Gazette 10 Jan 2017 p.
+269.]

 12. Persons under a legal disability